TwilioDevEd/verify-v2-quickstart-java/README.md

     ```
     See [Twilio Account Settings](#twilio-account-settings) to locate the necessary environment variables.

-    If you are using a UNIX operating system, when the application starts the environment variables will be loaded. _If you are using a different operating system, make sure that all the
+    If you are using a UNIX operating system, load the environment variables before the application starts.

+    ```bash
+    source .env
+    ```

-    variables from the `.env` file are loaded into your environment._
+    _If you are using a different operating system, make sure that all the variables from the `.env` file are loaded into your environment._

 3. Build the project